Elizabeth Zouche: Dissolution

 When the noose started to close on the larger houses like Shaftesbury in 1538, Elizabeth Zouche at first tried to negotiate, offering the sum of 500 marks to the king and £100 to Thomas Cromwell to allow herself and her nuns to remain in their abbey, "by some other name and apparel".
-The deal was not accepted and the inevitable demise of the abbey came in March 1539.
+The deal was not accepted and the inevitable demise of the abbey came in March 1539, the last to surrender in Dorset.
 Elizabeth Zouche surrendered the abbey to John Tregonwell on Passion Sunday, 23 March, signing an ignominious deed of surrender, but not before she had negotiated generous pensions for herself and her fellow nuns on the previous day.
 The total of all the pensions was £431, of which Elizabeth Zouche's was by far the largest individual pension at £133 6s.
 8d.
 Compared with average labour earnings of the period, the equivalent sum now would be £871,000 a year.

 Later life

 Records show that Elizabeth Zouche kept in touch with her former nuns, giving fifty of them a present of the value of a goose in 1553.
 It was also authorised in 1552 that the full value of her pension could pass on her death as an annuity to Sir John Zouche of Ansty, who is presumed to have been a relative and subsequently served as the MP for Shaftesbury.
-She was evidently still alive in 1553, but it is not known how much longer she lived beyond that.
+She was evidently still alive in 1553, but it is not known how much longer she lived.